Two Worlds II: Release

 The release date for the game in the UK was set for 4 February but due to unforeseen circumstances the shipment of games was damaged.
 The publisher TopWare's Managing Director James Seaman said "We just received the container from China with the Collector's Edition and other components and they are wrecked...Several components were just a total wreck and unacceptable for us to give out to our fans."
 The new release date was scheduled for 25 February.
 Both Game and Zavvi.com cancelled their existing pre-orders of the game with customers, stating that they would not be stocking the game and offered their apologies.
 After speaking with Game, Eurogamer got in contact with Seaman, who denied rumours of Two Worlds II's release date being pushed back to 15 March, but stated "But we will be doing something different - stay tuned."
 TopWare later decided to forego a retail release, instead making Two Worlds II available at the time only via the online retailer Amazon.co.uk, quoted as saying that "Amazon will be fulfilling all of the United Kingdom", to make sure "that the UK is taken care of."

 Pirates of the Flying Fortress

-Originally Seaman announced what he referred to as the "next Two Worlds game coming out in 2012", mistakingly reported as a sequel to Two Worlds II.
+Originally Seaman announced what he referred to as the "next Two Worlds game coming out in 2012", mistakenly reported as a sequel to Two Worlds II.
 However it was later revealed as a new expansion pack for the game called Pirates of the Flying Fortress, released in September 2011.
 It features new animations, new recorded dialog, customization options, and new map area with a 10-hour campaign.
 It also includes four new multiplayer maps.